Office Update: Safe Patient Appointments (Read More)

 Causes of Leg Weakness

 A transient ischemic attack (TIA) is called a mini-stroke and could be a forewarning of a stroke.
-The TIA happens quickly as a blood clot in the brain blocks blood flow and then rapidly dissolves.
+A TIA occurs quickly when a blood clot in the brain blocks blood flow and then rapidly dissolves.
 It can lead to paralysis on one side, slurred speech, numbness, weakness and paralysis.
-It is imperative to get medical assistance immediately because the earlier treatment is delivered, the more likely the person will recover.
+It is imperative to get medical assistance immediately because the earlier treatment is delivered, the more likely the person is to recover.

 Most cases of leg weakness are due to something other than a stroke or TIA, but you still need to see a doctor if any leg weakness develops suddenly or over time.
-Following are some of the common causes of leg weakness.
+The following are some of the common causes of leg weakness.

 Causes of Leg Weakness